yegor256/blog/_drafts/_joy.md

 caring very little about the rest.
 Most of them didn't even know what HTTP was, as long as the PHP code did what it was intended to.

-I remembered that interview and started asking similar questions to people I was interviewing later, being a CTO of my own company and an architect in a few other projects.
+I remembered that interview, and started asking similar questions to people I was interviewing later, being a CTO of my own company and an architect on a few other projects.
 His conclusions were confirmed.
 Indeed, most programmers don't understand how, for example, DNS works nor what it's for.
 Moreover, they feel just fine without this information.
 Does it mean they are bad programmers?